hellosmallkat/CSC_305_final_project/CONDUCT.md

 ### Participation Refusal
 Check in if there is something preventing participation and if not talk with the scrum master.
-If the issue is not resolved promptly, take it up with the Product Manager
+If the issue is not resolved promptly, take it up with the Product Manager.

 ## Conversational Courtesies
 Everyone will be given an opportunity to share their thoughts and speak during meetings, the